Analysis of non-diffusive avalanche transport of energetic particles: Introduction

-In this paper, we provide a detailed characterization of the transport associated to the cascade process mentioned above, observed for the ITER 15MA beseline in the presence of the least damped 27 toroidal AEs (TAEs).
+In this paper, we provide a detailed characterization of the transport associated to the domino mode excitation mentioned above, in the presence of the least damped 27 toroidal AEs (TAEs), as addressed in \cite{spb16}.
 In order to analyze the transport phenomenology in the phase space, we implement the Lagrangian Coherent Structure (LCS) technique \citep{Haller_2015}.
-LCSs divide the particle phase-space into macro-regions where fast mixing transport possesses occur and, for this reason, they are routinely used to describe transport processes in a wide range of contexts and, specifically, to plasma physics in \cite{MPJPP,CFMZJPP,Di_Giannatale_2018, Di_Giannatale_2018b,Pegoraro_2019, padberg2007lagrangian, rempel2023lagrangian, Bo11a,2021NucFu..61g6013D,2023PPCF...65g4001W}.
-The use of this methodology provides an immediate representation of the mechanism behind the cascade process.
-In particular, the formation of a stiff gradient at the boundary of the plateau region drives the development of elongated LCS and, consistently, enhances transport while exciting at the same time the sub-dominant part of the spectrum through non-linear wave-particle interactions.
-This scenario differs significantly from a constructed benchmark case, in which the the spectrum is globally unstable.
+LCSs divide the particle phase-space into macro-regions where fast mixing transport processes occur and, for this reason, they are routinely used to describe transport processes in a wide range of contexts and, specifically, to plasma physics in \cite{MPJPP,CFMZJPP,Di_Giannatale_2018, Di_Giannatale_2018b,Pegoraro_2019, padberg2007lagrangian, rempel2023lagrangian, Bo11a,2021NucFu..61g6013D,2023PPCF...65g4001W}.
+While this technique was firstly implemented in \cite{jpp_cmf} for the BoT paradigm in presence of one and three interacting resonances, here we generalize this approach to the realistic scenario of \cite{spb16}, described by the means of the mapping procedure.
+The use of this methodology provides an immediate representation of the mechanism behind the avalanche transport.
+In particular, the formation of the stiff gradient of the EP distribution function at the boundary of the plateau region drives the development of elongated LCS and, consistently, enhances transport while exciting at the same time the sub-dominant part of the spectrum through nonlinear wave-particle interactions.
+This scenario differs significantly from an artificial constructed benchmark case, in which the whole spectrum is linearly globally unstable.
+The evolution of the distribution function is then analyzed by tracking the mean square displacement (MSD) of test particles over time.
+We show how particles related to the avalanche response exhibit non-diffusive (convective) transport.
+This indicates that, when stable modes are destabilized in this specific setup, a complex transport pattern is generated that may require a fully-nonlinear treatment of EP dynamics.
+An additional evidence of the non-diffusivity of transport is provided by the analysis of phase-space fluxes.
+This work thus provides a quantitative description of the transport traced in \cite{spb16} by using a reduced model.
+Due to the small computational cost, this tool can be used to obtain indicators of specific transport phenomena that can guide the realistic 3D simulations.